-People frequently contact us about a Court of Protection deputy dispute.
-This short summary will help explain what can be involved.
+People frequently contact us about Court of Protection deputy disputes.
+This short summary will help explain what they can involve

 A deputy can be appointed when a person lacks mental capacity.

 A person is regarded as lacking mental capacity when they cannot make a decision for themselves, at the time the decision needs to be made.
 It is possible for someone to lack mental capacity but still retain the ability to make their own decisions at certain other times.

 Lack of mental capacity can arise as a result of a number of factors.
 Common causes include major traumatic brain injury, dementia and serious learning disabilities.

 When a deputy is appointed they will then be authorised by the Court of Protection to make decisions on behalf of the person who lacks capacity.